RickyL-2000/ROSVOT/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-Paper-<COLOR>.svg)](https://arxiv.org/abs/2405.09940)

 This is the official PyTorch implementation of [ROSVOT (ACL'24)](https://arxiv.org/abs/2405.09940), a robust automatic singing voice transcription (AST) model that serves singing voice synthesis (SVS).
-We provide the original design and implementation of this method, along with the model weights. **We are still working on this project, feel free to create an issue if you find any problems.**
+We provide the original design and implementation of this method, along with the model weights. **We are still working on this project, feel free to create an issue if you find any problem.**

+## What ROSVOT can do

+1. **Automatically transcribe singing voices**, i.e., turn a waveform of singing voice into a sequence of note events, in the form of MIDI.
+2. **Transcribe noisy or accompanied singing voices**.
+In practice, you may have to deal with noisy singing voices separated from songs or movies.
+As a robust AST model, ROSVOT can work under noisy environments and even transcribe raw songs with accompaniments.
+3. **Integrated note-word alignment**.
+If word boundaries are given (typically generated from [MFA](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) or other ASR/forced aligner tools), the output MIDI notes are aligned with word timestamps.
+4. **Multi-lingual processing**.
+The checkpoint we provided was trained with Mandarin datasets.
+However, we find that (mostly empirically) it works pretty well in other languages.
+Feel free to try different languages!
+5. **Bulk processing**.
+We provide parallel transcription with multiprocessing and batched inference.
+6. **Memory-efficient transcription**.

 > Note: This method still has plenty of rooms for improvement!
 Therefore, we are continuing to optimize it and will release version 2.0 in the near future.